justin-napolitano/airflow-docker/README.md

 # airflow-docker

-A Dockerized Apache Airflow setup for easy orchestration and management of workflows.
-This project provides a ready-to-use Docker Compose environment to run Airflow with PostgreSQL and Redis, simplifying local development and testing.
+A Dockerized Apache Airflow setup designed for straightforward orchestration and management of workflows in a local development environment.
+This repository provides a Docker Compose configuration integrating Airflow with PostgreSQL and Redis, enabling rapid deployment and testing.

 ---

 ## Features

-- Docker Compose setup including Airflow components, PostgreSQL, and Redis
+- Complete Docker Compose environment including Airflow components, PostgreSQL, and Redis
-- Custom Dockerfile to build Airflow images
+- Custom Dockerfile to build Airflow images tailored for this setup
-- Sample DAGs demonstrating workflow orchestration
+- Sample DAGs demonstrating basic and advanced workflow orchestration
-- Fernet key generation script for Airflow security
+- Fernet key generation script to secure Airflow metadata
-- Logs and SQL directories for extensibility
+- Organized directories for DAGs, logs, plugins, and SQL scripts

 ## Tech Stack